 Impact

-The vulnerability arises from insufficient validation of untrusted input in the WebAuthentication component of Google Chrome.
-A crafted HTML page can exploit this flaw to bypass the same‑origin policy if the attacker has already compromised the renderer process.
-The result is that the renderer can access resources from other origins that it should normally be barred from, potentially exposing confidential data or enabling further lateral movement.
+The vulnerability originates from insufficient validation of untrusted input in the WebAuthentication component of Google Chrome.
+This input validation weakness (CWE‑20) coupled with potential cross‑site scripting (CWE‑79) allows a crafted HTML page to bypass the same‑origin policy.
+The attacker, after compromising the renderer process, can read or interact with resources from a domain that would normally be disallowed, compromising confidentiality and potentially enabling further internal movement.

 Affected Systems